leonardodalinky/pywmapi/README.md

 * rivens
   * ✅ list all riven items
   * ✅ get a list of riven attributes
-* auctions(*experimental*)
+* auctions
-  * ✅ create auction
+  * ✅ create auction ⚠️
   * 🔲 get a list of riven auctions by given search params
   * 🔲 get a list of lich auctions by given search params
-* auction entry
+* auction entry️
   * 🔲 get info about auction by auction id
   * 🔲 get auction bids by auction id

+Symbols:
+* ✅: implemented
-"✅" means implemented. "🆖" means unreachable due to some intractable problem. "🔲" means not being implemented yet.
+* 🆖: unavailable due to some intractable problem
+* 🔲: not implemented yet
+* ⚠️: *experimental* and unstable

-There're more APIs that are not recorded in the official documentation.
+There are more APIs that are not recorded in the official documentation.
 Once all the above APIs are done, we would get on these undocumented APIs ASAP.

+**According to the official API documentation, there's a limit on the API that could only be called 3 times per sec.
+Otherwise, the request may be blocked by the cloudflare.**

 ## Installation